 Issue for Angus Council Case Study/Comments An example of some of the work being carried out within the Angus work package is detailed below:- Community Engagement in Arbroath- the intention is to extend and improve the reach and quality of community engagement in the Arbroath locality by developing the use of digital and online technologies.
 This will be developed through dialogue with members of communities who are currently less likely to engage in off-line activities.
 It will also be linked to the development of the Locality Plan Accessible data to support improvement in planning for health and social care services at locality level.
 The development of data dashboards to improve accessibility of open data for the public The development of locality finder tools using qGIS Development of opportunity and improvement in digital engagement with people who use services and the public on service design and delivery Delivery of digital democracy Participatory Budgeting - the delivery of extended participatory budgeting pilot work in Brechin, building on previous delivery experience and strengthening the digital component.
 We will also be looking to expand the work into some other areas.
 Through participation in this project Angus Council is benefitting hugely through knowledge exchange and sharing of good practice as well as moving forward on our journey to becoming a digital Council.
 There is strong stakeholder support, including from CoSLA, on continuing to participate in INTERREG post-Brexit as a 3 rd country.
-Proposed Funding Low Carbon ERDF funding was awarded to undertake a feasibility study for an Integrated Green Transport Hub in Forfar to support targets and enhance transport options for locals and visitors to Angus.
+New Funding Low Carbon ERDF funding was awarded to undertake a feasibility study for an Integrated Green Transport Hub in Forfar to support targets and enhance transport options for locals and visitors to Angus.
 The study demonstrated a need for a hub to be located at the proposed key location close to the A90.
 The hub will provide a range of electric charge points and support further connection across the local and regional area.
 A bid has now been submitted to the LCTT Challenge Fund for £326,000 for capital works.
-The decision for this application is due by the end of April.
+Publicity is presently embargoed until the official ministerial announcement in August - the official date is yet to be confirmed.